kibook/s1kd-tools/tools/s1kd-refls/README.md

 -h -?
 Show help/usage message.

+-l
+Treat input (stdin or arguments) as lists of filenames of CSDB objects to list references in, rather than CSDB objects themselves.

 -N
 Assume filenames of referenced CSDB objects omit the issue info, i.e. they were created with the -N option to the s1kd-new\* tools.